Observational constraints of the modified cosmology through Barrow entropy: Modified gravitational field equations from Barrow corrections

 \section{Modified gravitational field equations from Barrow corrections}

-In this part, we are going to derive the corresponding field equations in the cosmological setup when the entropy associated with the apparent horizon is in the form of Barrow entropy.
-In this respect, we consider a spatially flat FLRW universe, with the background metric given by
+In this part, we will derive the corresponding field equations in the cosmological setup when the entropy associated with the apparent horizon is in the form of Barrow entropy.
+In this respect, we consider a spatially flat FLRW universe with the background metric given by

 where $\tau$ is the conformal time.
-Also the perturbed line element in linear perturbation theory in conformal Newtonian gauge reads
+Also, the perturbed line element in linear perturbation theory in the conformal Newtonian gauge reads